thi-ng/umbrella/packages/hdom/README.md

-Since v3.0.0 hdom offers support for an arbitrary "context" object passed to `start()`, and then automatically injected as argument to **all** component function calls anywhere in the tree.
-This avoids having to manually pass down configuration data into each sub-component and so can simplify certain use cases, e.g. event dispatch, style information, global state etc.
+Since v3.0.0 hdom offers support for an arbitrary "context" object passed to `start()`, and then automatically injected as argument to **all** embedded component functions anywhere in the tree.
+This avoids having to manually pass down configuration data into each sub-component and so can simplify certain use cases, e.g. event dispatch, style / theme information, global state etc.

 ```ts
 import { start } from "@thi.ng/hdom";